-While you are at student at Rider, you have access to many wonderful subscription databases through the libraries.
-Unfortunately, database vendors do not allow us to extend access to alumni.
-Alumni are always welcome to visit our library and use our electronic resources.
+While you are a student at Rider, you have access to many wonderful subscription databases through the libraries.
+Unfortunately, database vendors do not allow us to extend remote access to alumni, though, alumni are always welcome to visit our library and use our electronic resources in house.

 2. Visit a state university or college.
 Many schools funded by the state have public access computers where you can sit and access the same resources as a student or faculty member.
 They will also have community membership opportunities.
 Take advantage of this if you move to a new place that’s home to a public university.